 Lump-sum reimbursement.
-If you have a casualty or theft loss of several assets at the same time, divide any lump-sum reimbursement you receive among the assets according to the fair market value of each at the time of the loss.
+If you have a casualty or theft loss of several assets at the same time, without an allocation of reimbursement to specific assets, divide the lump-sum reimbursement you receive among the assets according to the fair market value of each at the time of the loss.
 Figure the gain or loss separately for each asset that has a separate basis.